Radley Metzger: Career

 Early in his career, in the 1950s, Metzger worked primarily as a film editor and was a member of Local 771 of the IATSE.
 He was employed in editing trailers for Janus Films, a major distributor of foreign art films, especially those of Michelangelo Antonioni, Ingmar Bergman, Federico Fellini, Jean-Luc Godard and François Truffaut.
 In 1953, Metzger was credited as assistant director to William Kyriakis on the film Guerilla Girl.
 In 1956, he worked on the dubbing of And God Created Woman starring Brigitte Bardot.
 His directorial film debut, Dark Odyssey (1961) (co-directed with Kyriakis), was a drama concerning the experiences of a Greek immigrant arriving in New York.
 The film was favorably reviewed by The New York Times and others.
 In 1959, he edited the film The Gangster Story starring Walter Matthau and, in 1960, Metzger was a presenter for the Japanese film The Warped Ones.

 Later, in 1961, along with film distributor Ava Leighton, Metzger founded Audubon Films.
 The company was named after the Audubon Ballroom theatre, one of his favorite movie theaters while growing up.
-The newly founded distribution company specialized in importing international features, some of which were marketed into the gradually expanding adult erotic film genre.
-Metzger's skills as an editor were employed in re-cutting and augmenting many of the features Audubon handled, including The Twilight Girls (FR,1957) and, their first runaway success, Mac Ahlberg's I, a Woman (DN/SW,1965).
+The newly founded distribution company specialized in importing international features, some of which were marketed into the gradually expanding erotic film genre.
+Metzger's skills as an editor were employed in re-cutting and augmenting many of the features Audubon handled, including Les Collégiennes (The Twilight Girls) (FR,1957) and, their first runaway success, Mac Ahlberg's I, a Woman (DN/SW,1965).